Greystone Mill Pond

 This is a site for launching hand-carried boats such as canoes or kayaks.

 It is not possible to paddle downstream from this site.
-There is no good access to the river below the dam, there is a mill just downstream from here that spans the river and on piers that often completely blocks passage down the river with trapped brush, and just below the mill there is a Superfund site that includes the river and means recreational use of the river in the Centerdale area is both unwise and prohibited.
+There is no good access to the river below the dam and there is a mill just downstream from here that spans the river on piers that often trap brush and completely block passage under the mill and down the river.

 This site provides access to the following water bodies in the Woonasquatucket River watershed: Greystone Mill Pond.